teaching-on-testbeds/fabric-tutorial/README.md

 #### Load balancing and dynamic scaling on K8S

-This example is a more advanced cloud computing sequence that students may run on FABRIC, leading to an open-ended design challenge.
+This example about [deploying machine learning systems to the cloud](https://github.com/teaching-on-testbeds/k8s-ml/blob/main/README.md#onboarding-for-fabric-users) is a more advanced cloud computing sequence that students may run on FABRIC, leading to an open-ended design challenge.
 It also serves as an example of an education use case that requires "more" than the standard resources:

 * this experiment runs only on FABRIC sites that have an IPv4 management network, so it will not work on EDUKY-only projects.
 * this experiment requires the `VM.NoLimit` permission on the FABRIC project.
 To allow students to explore a wide variety of deployment strategies taking resource usage into account, every student will use 3x VMs, each having 4 VCPUs, 8 GB memory, 40 GB disk space.
 * on FABRIC, students cannot view the web service they are hosting in their own browser, unless they set up an SSH tunnel.
-The FABRIC `Net.FABNetv4Ext` and `Net.FABNetv6Ext` are not permitted for education users, for security reasons.
+The FABRIC `Net.FABNetv4Ext` and `Net.FABNetv6Ext` are not permitted for education projects, for security reasons.

+Some notes about running this experiment:

+* you can try it out without first training your own model!
+There is a base model that is already provided, if you choose to skip that step.
-Note that the setup stages for this experiment (setting up a Kubernetes cluster) take 10-15 minutes (unattended) to run.
+* the setup stages for this experiment (setting up a Kubernetes cluster) take 10-20 minutes (unattended) to run.